sfirke/janitor/README.md

 -   the latest development version from GitHub with

     ``` r
-    if (packageVersion("devtools") < 1.6) {
     install.packages("devtools")
-    }
     devtools::install_github("sfirke/janitor")
     ```

 Using janitor
 -------------

 Below are quick examples of how janitor tools are commonly used.
-A full description of each function can be found in janitor's [catalog of functions vignette](https://github.com/sfirke/janitor/blob/master/vignettes/janitor.md).
+A full description of each function can be found in janitor's [catalog of functions vignette](http://sfirke.github.io/janitor/articles/janitor.html).

 ### Cleaning dirty data